 She then worked as a researcher on a number of empirical research studies on care proceedings; expert witnesses; and children's views on media access to courts.
 Her PhD topic was the functions of family courts.

 She was a member of the BAAF (British Association for Adoption & Fostering) Cymru Legal Group and represented Wales on the BAAF Legal Group Advisory Committee until its closure in July 2015.
-She is now a member of the AFA Cymru Legal Group and is the Chair of Family Mediation Cardiff.
+She is now a member of the AFA Cymru Legal Group and is Vice-Chair of Family Mediation Cardiff.
 She edited a practitioners' journal, Seen and Heard (ISSN 1744-1072) from 2008 to 2015.
 She is a trustee and founder member of The Transparency Project, which aims to make the family justice system clearer.

 In 2015, Julie established the Children's Social Care Law in Wales website for social workers, foster carers and advisers in Wales.
 She is a consultant editor, on the law in Wales, for the encylopaedia on Children Law and Practice (Hershman and McFarlane).